Skip to Content

 After bleaching hair, the texture may be dry and potentially a bit damaged.
 But you can mitigate some of those side effects.

-• Moisturize!
-Your hair will need all the moisture it can get, so don’t scrimp.
+• Moisturize.
+Your hair will need it, so don’t scrimp.

 • Invest in products meant for hair that’s bleached.
 They might cost more, but they’ll be worth it.